Machine Learning Models to Consider for Your CDP

 Requirements to consider

-- Explainability.
+• Explainability.
 Much as we’d like to think that we control AI, some of its outputs exceed human comprehension.
-To control for this, ML systems offer a range of reporting.
+To account for this, ML systems offer a range of reporting.
 Some will identify the most important data elements and explain why particular records were scored a certain way, while other systems will report on a model’s performance over time.
 The types of reports organizations require will depend on the expected user base.
 A non-technical user will benefit from reports that a data scientist would find less useful, for example.

-- Scale.
+• Scale.
 The size of an organization’s customer base, the amount of data it generates, and the sources from which the data is collected are variables that influence a CDP’s performance requirements.
 Does your organization enjoy a customer base of millions (and the billions of data points they represent)?
 Or does your organization have a more modest pool of data sources?
-Keep scale in mind as you evaluate what will both go into your CDP and what you expect out of it.
+Keep scale in mind as you evaluate both what will go into your CDP and what you expect out of it.

 Where to go from here